- Hours of Operation

 Spiders are Our Friends:

 Inside the observatory we tend to keep all our spiders alive and active.
 This reduces the number of mosquitoes that get inside the observatory dome.
-Many of these spiders congregate on the entrance steps and will greet you with a painful (non-lethal) bite.
+Many of these spiders congregate on the entrance steps and may greet you with a painful (non-lethal) bite.
 Wearing sandals and other summer shoes that expose your feet will increase your risk of receiving one of these bites.
 Don't fear nature!

 Regarding Ticks: